Dragon Quest Heroes: Rocket Slime: Story

 Dragon Quest Heroes: Rocket Slime is based in the fictional world of Slimenia, specifically in the capital city of Boingburg.
 It begins with four Slimes, Rocket, Hooly, Bo, and Swotsy, who are playing in front of the castle.
 Hooly has gotten his hands on a valuable flute, and in response to the flute being blown by Rocket, his father comes running over, forcing Hooly to stick the flute in Rocket's mouth.
 Afterward, an organization of platypus-like creatures known as the Plob invades Boingburg, capturing 100 of its 101 inhabitants.
-They are organized by who has the most tails, with the lowest ranked villains having one, and the Plobfather has seven.
-Because he was distorted and long, the Plob mistakenly believed Rocket was not a Slime but a worm, and discarded him into Forewood Forest.
+They are organized by who has the most tails, with the lowest ranked villains having one, while the Plobfather has seven.
+Because he was distorted and long due to the flute in his mouth, the Plob mistakenly believed Rocket was not a Slime but a worm, and discarded him into Forewood Forest.
 There, Rocket begins his journey to rescue his fellow slimes, who have been locked up in large treasure chests.
 Rocket later happens upon a large tank called the Schleiman Tank, which he activates with the flute that he had acquired.
 This tank now allows him to battle other tanks employed by the Plob; including the Carrot Top, Platypanzer and Cactiballistix.
 He also must do battle with many other enemies, including the leader, Don Clawleone (a.k.a.
 The Plobfather), Flucifer (The Dark One) and a mysterious slime named Slival and his Schwartzman Tank.
 Slival becomes his nemesis and is encountered a lot throughout the game, including at Mt.
 Krakatroda for a final battle.